dirtyhawk/stata-derivescores/README.md

 # stata-derivescores
-Stata tool to enable structured derivation of (score) variables from classifications based on derivation tables
+Stata tool to enable structured derivation of (score) variables from classifications based on derivation tables.